Wedding Photography FAQs

 What is shot and burn photography?

 Shoot & burn is slang in photography.
 It means shooting the wedding and burning it to the disc/ USB without any post production.
 Basically no editing.
 It is usually very cheap as bad lighting or colours are not corrected, no distractions are removed and generally there is no enhancement to the photos.
-I edit each one of my images fully not only to correct any lighting but to create a piece of art.

 How do I get pictures with blurry background?